AzureAiDevs/hub/website/2023-aia/2023-04-12-onnx-dotnet/index.md

 <!-- Intro section -->

 Yesterday was all about the power of OpenAI to create intelligent dynamic apps.
-Today is for people looking to build cross-platform intelligent apps with .NET MAUI and ONNX.
+Today is for people looking to build cross-platform intelligent apps with .NET MAUI and the ONNX Runtime.

 ## 🎯 What we'll cover